 - Your spouse’s service in the U.S. armed force if you meet eligibility requirements; or

 - Your parent if they’re a U.S. citizen.

 People with an employment-based (EB) visa are only living in the U.S. for a business-related purpose.
 The U.S. offers both permanent worker status or temporary status.
 EB visas are given on a preference system, which means some preferences will have a higher chance of obtaining a visa than others.
 Consult our Monterrey immigration attorney to find out which preference category you can apply for.

-Listed below are the different preferences used to issue a permanent EB visas.
+Listed below are the different preferences used to issue permanent EB visas.

 - First Preference EB-1: People in this preference have extraordinary abilities in business science, athletics and education.
 It can also include researchers, professors, managers and multinational executives.

 - Second Preference EB-2: This preference is reserved for people with advances degrees or exceptional abilities in the sciences, businesses or arts.

 - Third Preference EB-3: People under this category are skilled workers, professionals and other workers.